yduf/yduf.github.io/_posts/2026-01-24-package-nix.md

 care of managing the `/nix` folder, whereas there is no daemon in single user.

 In both case, there is no requirement for calling `nix` with sudo afterward.

+[**There isn't an in-place switch to single-user mode**](https://chatgpt.com/share/6a6def02-c96c-83eb-9a8f-c8d2a12f89d4).
+The supported approach is to [uninstall the daemon](https://nix.dev/manual/nix/2.35/installation/uninstall.html) installation and reinstall Nix in single-user mode.
 </div>

 At this point, there is not much difference between [_Hombrew_]({% post_url 2026-01-24-package-homebrew %}) requirement and _Nix_, except that: